These Vegetarian Stuffed Poblano Peppers are one of the meatless meals that everybody will love. A hearty and cheesy dish with bold flavors.

 Stuffed Poblano Peppers

 Sometimes you want to make a recipe that is easy, veggie-filled, and flavorful – particularly in the warm weather.
-That is where my Vegetarian Stuffed Poblano Peppers come in!
-This can be made as a vegetarian dish (as below) or you can add something like chicken, ground beef, or turkey for additional protein.
+That is where this Vegetarian Stuffed Poblano Peppers recipe come in!

 As vegetarian recipes go, these vegetarian stuffed peppers are super flavorful and filling.
 The black-eyed peas give them lots of protein and you can choose a mild pepper if anyone at your dinner table doesn’t care for spice.